ncteisen/the-hypertextual-library/README.md

 If there is a book you would like to see added to the website, shoot me an email (ncteisen@umich.edu) with a link to the text from the book.
 The book must be in the public domain in order to be added to this website.
-[Project Gutenberg] (https://www.gutenberg.org/ "Project Gutenberg") is a great place to find books that are availible to be added to the library.
+[Project Gutenberg] (https://www.gutenberg.org/ "Project Gutenberg") is a great place to find books that are available to be added to the library.

 ## How to Contribute